What Will Tomorrow's IT Workers Look Like?

 Remote and Geographically Dispersed

-This one’s no surprise—the pandemic got all sorts of people working remotely, and many of them have decided to stay that way or opted for a hybrid model going forward.
+This one's no surprise---the pandemic got all sorts of people working remotely, and many of them have decided to stay that way or opted for a hybrid model going forward.
 The world is becoming smaller, and it will be more and more common to work with people who live in other places.
 Many organizations, like ours, are fully remote and consider video calls and chat messages a completely normal way of work.
 For these kinds of companies, a meeting hub like Microsoft Teams is essential and will continue to fine-tune and become more immersive and fluid.
 While remote work may need more creativity in fostering social interaction between employees, it has the benefit of bringing in workers from a much greater pool of talent with unique geographical or cultural perspectives.

 Flexible and Dynamic

 With technologies changing so rapidly and new tools always being introduced, those working in IT have a lot to keep up with.
-Companies are realizing it’s not sustainable to just keep hiring new employees who have the latest skills or know the latest tools—it’s worth investing in training for existing employees to learn these new areas themselves.
+Companies are realizing it's not sustainable to just keep hiring new employees who have the latest skills or know the latest tools---it's worth investing in training for existing employees to learn these new areas themselves.
 Likewise, employees will do best when they are willing to be flexible about tasks and processes that they work on, and when they embrace continual learning and change.
 Nearly 75% of workers now believe they need to update their skills at least every six months, and those who build depth in multiple areas will be versatile and valuable.

 In Collaboration with Artificial Intelligence